SpinningWing Logo

 Helicopter Transverse Flow

-In this article, we discuss transverse flow around a helicopter.
-Transverse flow describes a variation in the downwash across a rotor, in the direction of helicopter flight.
-For example, in low speed forward flight, the aft portion of the rotor is engulfed in more downwash than the forward portion of the rotor, which flies through relatively cleaner air.
+Transverse flow is a variation in airflow from one part of a rotor to another.
+For example, in low speed forward flight, the aft portion of a helicopter rotor is engulfed in more downwash than the forward portion of the rotor.
+In this article, we'll discuss transverse flow, its side effects, and how it impacts helicopter pilots.

 Background